JFrog CLI Control Manager

 • Stored at ~/.jfcm/history.json

-Shell Integration & Priority Management
+Shell Integration and Priority Management

 The core goal of JFCM's shell integration is to ensure that when you run jf, the JFCM-managed version executes, not a system-installed binary (like Homebrew or OS defaults).